iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 kubectl get pods -n $NAMESPACE -o=wide
 ```

-Once you know the worker and its IP address, you can access each Hornet Node by knowing the Node ports declared by the corresponding service.
+Once you determine the worker and its IP address, you can access each Hornet Node by knowing the Node ports declared by the corresponding service.
 You can do this by running the following command:

 ```sh
 kubectl get services -n $NAMESPACE